Republic of Indonesia DGCA Stores & Receiving Inspection Procedures – 2 Days

 g) The precautions that must be taken to reduce the possibility of damage when handling Electro Static Discharge Sensitive (ESDS) products.

-h) How to correctly dispose of scrap and unsalvageable parts and material to ensure they will not be allowed to reenter the supply chain.
+h) How to correctly dispose of scrap and unsalvageable parts and materials to ensure they will not be allowed to reenter the supply chain.

 i) An understanding of how to train, qualify and assess the competence of receiving inspection personnel.

-j) A deep understanding of what are Suspected Unapproved Parts (SUP), tips to identify them, and how to report them to the authority once they have been detected.
+j) A deep understanding of Suspected Unapproved Parts (SUP), tips to identify them, and how to report them to the authority once they have been detected.

 k) Key elements to be considered for developing an effective audit program for the Aviation Stores environment.